-‘Days Of Our Lives’ Spoilers – Tuesday April 25, 2017: Nicole, Brady Make Love; Paul Asks Sonny A Big Question
+‘Days Of Our Lives’ Spoilers — Tuesday April 25, 2017: Nicole, Brady Make Love; Paul Asks Sonny A Big Question

 Will This Be The Last Time Nicole and Brady Make Love?

 Nicole and Brady spent yesterday bonding and cementing their family unit.
-They recommitted themselves to their new relationship and Brady realizes that although they will spend their lives in hiding, he is not willing to let go of Nicole or the love that they share.
+They recommitted themselves to their new relationship, and Brady realizes that although they will spend their lives in hiding, he is not willing to let go of Nicole or the love that they share.
 Nicole has admitted that she does love Brady, and they are now free of their past lives.
 With a fake marriage and fake identities, the one thing that they’ve got going for them is real love.

 According to TV Countdown, Brady and Nicole make love today, not knowing that Deimos has located them and is on his way to Canada.